YettiPowered/api-docs/README.md

 ## Request / Response types

-As of the most recent API version (2), Yetti supports the JSON serialization format only.
+As of API version 2, Yetti supports the JSON serialization format only.
+Use v1 for legacy XML support, but this does lack substantial newer features.

 ### cURL examples